samsonpaul/jack.ly/sections/technical-projects/Wevther.md

 Wevther was a fun way to demonstrate highly targeted marketing - the days of spray and pray advertising are coming to an end.

+I developed the Wevther backend for [Jacob Heftmann](http://www.jacobheftmann.com/), who designed and created the website.

 - Wevther's [homepage](http://wevther.com)